 They kept quiet, closely guarding their way of life, until developers began moving in; threatening ancestral land deeply connected to their culture.
 Now Gullah communities across the Lowcountry fear potential new threats, like commercialization and climate change.

 Marquetta Goodwine, better known as Queen Quet, is the Chieftess of the Gullah/Geechee Nation.
 She says her job is to work on behalf of Gullah Geechee people ensuring they are not displaced or misrepresented.
+Roughly one million still live along the Southeast coast.

-She grew up on Saint Helena Island.
+Goodwine grew up on Saint Helena Island.
 A colorful sign welcomes visitors to the "Seat of the Gullah Culture", settled in 1670.
 Queen Quet says thanks to preservation efforts the island is still 90 percent Gullah Geechee owned.

 She says she's fought hard to help people keep their land, and keep big box stores and strip malls out, like the ones on nearby Lady's Island.
 But she doesn't know what to do about rising sea levels.